Management's Absence Creates SMS Adoption Challenges

 - Departmental managers have never reviewed documented hazards, risks, and risk controls over which they maintain risk-acceptance authority; and

 - Employees fail to follow documented safety procedures created in a vacuum with imperfect information.

 These are the result of failed top management oversight and woefully inadequate involvement in the aviation SMS implementation.

 Accountable Executive Remains Responsible

 The accountable executive drives organizational activities through policies and procedures.
-This will be an important point to remember as we delineate steps necessary to transform your regulatory compliant aviation SMS into an income generator.
+This will be an important point to remember as we delineate the steps necessary to transform your regulatory-compliant aviation SMS into an income generator.

 When accountable executives remain ignorant of an SMS' latent power, they will not fully account for this core business function in their strategic planning.
 Opportunities are missed.
 SMS opportunities must be pulled into the accountable executive's purview.
 What is your plan?

 Since the accountable executive is responsible for the SMS implementation, you will need to ask permission before you adapt your aviation SMS into a financial risk management powerhouse.
 Hang in there.
 We'll get to making money.

 Related Aviation SMS Articles